-Under the supervision and with the participation of our Chief Executive Officer and Chief Financial Officer, our management conducted an assessment of the effectiveness of internal control over financial reporting as of December 31, 2021 based on the criteria established in the 2013 Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on this assessment, our management has concluded that our internal control over financial reporting was effective as of December 31, 2021.
-In conducting this assessment, our management excluded Deep Sea Electronics Limited, which was acquired in June 2021, Chilicon Power, LLC, which was acquired in July 2021, Apricity Code Corporation, which was acquired in September 2021, Off Grid Energy Ltd, which was acquired in September 2021, Tank Utility, Inc., which was acquired in October 2021, and ecobee Inc., which was acquired in December 2021 and whose financial statements constitute 57.8% and 31.0% of net and total assets, respectively, 2.1% of net sales, and 0.7% of net income of the consolidated financial statement amounts as of and for the year ended December 31, 2021.
+Under the supervision and with the participation of our Chief Executive Officer and Chief Financial Officer, our management conducted an assessment of the effectiveness of internal control over financial reporting as of December 31, 2022 based on the criteria established in the 2013 Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Based on this assessment, our management has concluded that our internal control over financial reporting was effective as of December 31, 2022.

-Deloitte & Touche LLP (PCAOB ID No. 34), the Company's independent registered public accounting firm, issued an attestation report on the effectiveness of the Company's internal control over financial reporting as of December 31, 2021, which is included herein.
+Deloitte & Touche LLP (PCAOB ID No. 34), the Company's independent registered public accounting firm, issued an attestation report on the effectiveness of the Company's internal control over financial reporting as of December 31, 2022, which is included herein.